Fire and Rehire Rules in 2025

 ‘Fire and rehire’ refers to when an employer dismisses an employee and rehires them on new terms.

-Also known as dismissal and re-engagement, firing and rehiring is typically used by employers who wish to vary the terms of their employees’ contracts but could not do so by agreement because te new terms are typically less favourable for the individual than under their previous contract of employment.
+Also known as dismissal and re-engagement, firing and rehiring is used by employers to vary the terms of their employees’ contracts where they could not do so by agreement, typically because the new terms are less favourable for the individual than under their previous contract of employment.

 Employers looking to retain as many employees as possible while reducing overheads may be considering altering their employees’ terms of employment to reduce costs, such as contractual entitlements or working hours.
 But where affected employees do not consent to the changes, this can create legal risk as well as morale and performance issues.

-Provided it is handled correctly, fire and rehire is not currently unlawful.
+As the law currently stands then, provided the process is handled correctly, fire and rehire is not currently unlawful.
 However, an employer does not have an automatic right to simply fire and rehire employees.
 Firing and rehiring is considered to be an option of last resort, used only when all other options have failed to result in an agreement to change.
-But since in most cases any changes usually involve terms that are less favourable for affected workers, the process can be fraught with risk in relation to workforce relations and legal obligations.
+For employers, therefore, while fire and rehire may be lawful if managed correctly, this approach can bring on other issues, particularly involving workforce and public relations.

-Section B: Acas Guidance for Employers on Fire & Rehire
+Section B: Fire & Rehire Code of Practice

 In February 2024, the Government published a revised Code of Practice for employers on ‘firing & rehiring’.
 The guidance is largely unchanged from the draft Code initially published in January 2023, although some changes have been implemented following public consultation.
 The Code took effect in July 2024.

-Under the new provisions, employers must make sure that the right people are receiving information from them and are consulted as required, whether they be trade union representatives, employee representatives, or individual workers.
-This will be contingent upon the situation as well as any relevant legal requirements.
+Under the new provisions, employers must make sure that the right people are receiving information from them and are consulted as required, whether they be trade union representatives, employee representatives or individual workers, which will be contingent upon the situation as well as any relevant legal requirements.

 Employers are also required to give workers as much information as they reasonably can, as soon as they reasonably can, so that they can examine the proposed changes, understand the rationale behind them, and submit counterproposals.
 The Code sets out the details that an employer must think about giving, including the identities of persons who will be impacted by proposed changes and the rationale behind them.